SpecterOps/MSSQLHound/README.md

 - EXECUTE permission on xp_cmdshell
 - UNSAFE/EXTERNAL_ACCESS permission on assembly (impacted by TRUSTWORTHY)
 - Add this to CoerceAndRelayToMSSQL:
     - Domain principal has CONNECT SQL (and EXECUTE on xp_dirtree or other stored procedures that will authenticate to a remote host)
     - Service account/Computer has a server login that is enabled on another SQL instance
     - EPA is not required on remote SQL instance

-# New Nodes
+# MSSQL Nodes Reference
 ## Server Level
 ### Server Instance (`MSSQL_Server` node)
 The entire installation of the MSSQL Server database management system (DBMS) that contains multiple databases and server-level objects